umalmyha/configrant/README.md

 ## Contribution and bugs

-Any ideas for package improvement and contribution is appreciated.
+Any ideas for package improvement and contribution are appreciated.